Dart 10K Swim | A River Runs Through It

 Dart 10K swim, check!
 While swimming 10 kilometers/6.2 miles sounds daunting in distance, the Dart10K is nothing but.
 This classic back-to-school British swim is known as scenic, friendly and laid-back.
 Does that sound like a Bear Grylls swim to you?
-Not to me, and not to 1,600 other swimmers who took part in the event the first weekend of September.
-I completed the swim both in 2015 and 2016 and this is how it went.
+Not to me, and not to 1,600 other swimmers who take part in the event the first weekend of September.
+I completed the swim both in 2015 and 2016 and I am doing it again in 2017.

 As the spring months rolled in, it eventually dawned on me that 10K was no walk in the park and I structured my summer to build up in distance until September.